lukachochua/crm/docs/CRM_Technical_Reference.md

 - period (YYYY-MM), total_invoiced, total_paid, outstanding_amount
 This view is read-only and not writable.

+## Unified Document Registry
+The CRM includes a read-only document registry that projects applications, orders, reservations, invoices, and payments into a single list.
+Each row links back to the original record view page.
+The registry is built via a query-based projection (`app/Services/Crm/DocumentRegistryQuery.php`) and exposed as a Filament resource (`app/Filament/Resources/Crm/CrmDocumentRegistryResource.php`).
+It respects the same view permissions as the underlying document types.

 ## Relationships (How Records Connect)
 - Customer has many Applications and Orders.
+- Customer has many Customer Contracts and Pricing Profiles.
 - Application belongs to a Customer and may convert into an Order.
 - Order belongs to a Customer and may reference an Application.
 - Reservation belongs to an Order and a Vehicle.
 - Invoice belongs to an Order.
 - Payment belongs to an Invoice.
 - TurnoverOverview is a database view from invoices and payments.
+- CustomerReturn belongs to a Customer and includes optional CustomerReturnItems.
+- InternalTransfer references the requesting user.

 ## Status Transitions
 - application_status: new -> reviewed -> approved -> converted; reviewed -> rejected